fanqyxl/icarus/README.md

 # ICARUS
+# CODE IS CURRENTLY BROKEN AND WILL NOT WORK!
 An exploit for Chrome devices which allows people to unenroll devices with device management interception using a proxy and a custom Certificate Authority.
 <br>
 > This repo is a fork of Icarus which will be maintained by fanqyxl, kxtz, cosmicdev, and contributors.